PurplePikachu/The-Purple-Mod/README.md

 # The-Purple-Mod
 New mod, with new units.
 And more.
 Welcome!
-Changelog is now in Issues.
+Changelog is now in a Discord server